shanemmattner/udoo_neo_buildroot_secure/README.md

 * [Links](#links)

 ## General info
 Buildroot set-up to generate a secure FIT image for the Udoo Neo.
-The project is set up to allow for easy version control of the Buildoot environment by using external tree mechanism.
+The project uses Buildroot's external tree mechanism to allow for easy version control.

 ## Screenshots
 ![Verified Boot](readme_images/Verified-Boot.png)

 ## Technologies
 * Buildroot - version 2021.02
-* OP-TEE - version ?.?
-* RSA Encryption - version ?.?
+* RSA Encryption
+* OP-TEE
+* Udoo Neo

 ## Project Setup
 To run this project clone the repo, update the Buildroot submodule, generate the RSA key, then build the project.